Octanne/SurvivalClaims/README.md

 EN | SurvivalClaims is a Minecraft plugin on Spigot API, who implements in the game a claim system of chunks with a GUI which gives differents options.
  - Map of claims (Chunks)
- - Differents size of area
+ - Differents size of areas
  - Donation area system
  - Friends system